jbernotat/CentralLabFacilities.github.io/joint-simon-effect.md

 **During calibration, the robot's stiffness needs to be released.
 If the motors are stiff, release stiffness with two short chest button presses.**

 It is assumed that the robot is powered on and already connected to the network as described in "Hardware Requirements and Prerequisites".

 Assuming you set up the experiment as described above you should check the robot's IP one last time.
 You can do this by pressing the chest button.
 Remember the IP address, e.g., 192.168.1.30.
 You will need it in the following steps.

 During the calibration procedure the arm postures for the key press movement (left and right side), obviously needed in the experiment, will be recorded.

-If you have to move the robot in general (because e.g. the robot is used by others) you should mark the exact foot position on the table with e.g. tape.
+If you have to move the robot in general (because, e.g., it is used by others) you should mark the exact foot position on the table with e.g. tape.
 Additionally, you have to set the robot to a stable hip-roll position.
 Remember the approximate angle.
-You can e.g. align the back of the Nao with a book you put on the table for setup purposes.
+You can, e.g., align the back of the Nao with a book you put on the table for setup purposes.
 In the calibration procedure there are four postures recorded : _prepose_, _safepose_, _keyrelease_ and _keypress_.
-The posture recording is triggered via a so called _job_, similiar as in the previous step **Generate Distribution and Deploy**.
+The posture recording is triggered via a so called _job_ (in the Jenkins).

-Now switch to the Jenkins in your browser https://localhost:8080/?auto_refresh=true Trigger the job "runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly" (stopwatch icon) and follow the instructions on screen.
+Now, switch to the Jenkins in your browser https://localhost:8080/?auto_refresh=true Trigger the job "runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly" (stopwatch icon) and follow the instructions on screen.
 You will be asked for whether you want to record postures for the left or right arm and then to move the easily moveable arms (thus not stiffened) to the positions as indicated.
 Please execute the calibration for the left and right arm (trigger the job two times, 1st time for left, second time for right arm).

 Great, you are done!
 Now you can run the experiment.

 # Executing the Experiment

-It is assumed that you either did calibrate the postures or set up the Nao exactly as during the last time you calibrated.
+It is assumed that you either did calibrate the postures or (if you continue the experiment) set up the Nao exactly like the last time you calibrated.

-As before, switch to the Jenkins in your browser https://localhost:8080/?auto_refresh=true.
+Switch to the Jenkins in your browser (you need to be logged in) https://localhost:8080/?auto_refresh=true.
 Trigger the job "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly" (stopwatch icon), enter the IP and port of the robot in the small popup window and confirm the dialog.

-Now, in another browser or a new tab enter the following address into the address bar: http://localhost:5000/.
+Now, in another browser (Firefox) or a new tab enter the following address into the address bar: http://localhost:5000/.

-You should see the experiment setup slide!
+You should see the first experiment setup slide!

-As the default values align with what we would enter, you don't need to enter anything on this slide.
+You don't need to enter anything on this slide.
 Just click "submit answers".
 On the next slide, you have to choose on which side the robot is kneeling.
 Choose right or left and - congratulations - the setup is done!
 The robot should stiffen and move the correct arm towards the keyboard.

-Now, let the subject do the experiment!
+Now, you can get the subject and start the experiment!
+The subject should not be present during the setup of the robot.

-You don't need to re-run the "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly" job per participant.
+In general, you don't need to re-run the "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly" job per participant.
 After each trial the browser window will return to its initial state (new subject).

 The job will keep running until you **explicitly** stop it using the "[x]" button next to the running job (Build Queue).

-When you're done for the day, you may shut down everything (if you want to).
+When you're done for the day, you **may** shut down everything (if you want to).
 When you continue the next day, you just need to setup the NAO (if it has been moved), start the Jenkins using the "./start_jenkins" script like you have done it before and trigger the "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly"

 Voila, you're all set.

 # Subjects